Responsive Nonprofit Moves Management

 • Wealth data

-Recency: It’s much easier to cultivate donors who have interacted with you fairly recently.
+Recency: It’s much easier to cultivate donors who have interacted with you recently.
 You know their interest probably hasn’t waned, they remember supporting you, and your cause is likely to still be important to them.

 Frequency: How often do donors give?
 Once a year?
 Twice a year?
 Every month?
+Understanding how often a donor gives is a good indicator of how loyal they are to your cause.

-Monetary Amount: What is the donor’s average gift amount?
-How much have they given in total over the last year?
+Monetary Amount: What is the donorโ€™s average gift amount?
+How much have they given total over the last year?
 The last two years?

 For an easy start to using this data, take each category and choose ranges.
 For example, for recently, you might choose the ranges: within the last three months, six months, last year, last two years, last five years.